Submit an application for Ormond using the online form on the Intercollegiate Office website.

 Can I change my first preference after I have sent in my supporting documents?

-Yes, as long as it is before 1 November.
-First you must ring the college you want to change to and ask if they will accept your application then email your request to email@example.com .
+Yes, as long as it is before 1 November (1 June for Semester 2 applicants).
+First you must ring the college you want to change to and ask if they will accept your application then email your request to firstname.lastname@example.org .

 What supporting documents are required?

 - Two passport-style photos